timescale/docs/mst/about-mst.md

 *   Setting up

 <highlight type="note">
-Managed Service for TiemscaleDB does not charge you for network traffic used by your service.
+Managed Service for TimescaleDB does not charge you for network traffic used by your service.
 However, your application cloud service provider might charge you for the network traffic going to or from your service.
 </highlight>